Aneesh-trisal/CompileX/README.md

 # CompileX
-This is our AI - Powered Offline Javascript Compiler
+This is our AI - Powered Compiler and Interpreter

 ## About the Project
-This is an **offline JavaScript compiler** with an **integrated AI assistant** to help developers write and debug code efficiently.
+This is an **AI-powered compiler and Interpreter** with an **integrated AI assistant** to help developers write and debug code efficiently.
 The AI provides code suggestions, error explanations, and learning resources.

 ## Features
-- **Offline JavaScript Execution**
 - **AI Assistance for Code Suggestions & Debugging**
 - **Simple & Clean UI (HTML, CSS, JavaScript)**
 - **Future Support for Multiple Languages (C, C++, Python, Java)**